 About the Program

-The elementary certification program is currently offered at the undergraduate level only.
+The elementary certification program is currently offered at both the undergraduate and graduate levels.
 The program leads to certification in grades 1–6.
 It typically combines a major in an academic field with courses in educational theory and practice.

-Students should begin the certification program as early as possible and must formally apply to the program.
+Students must formally apply to the program.
 Students who would like to complete all requirements in their four years at Colgate must reserve the fall term of their senior year for student teaching and evening coursework.

 - EDUC 101, The American School

 - One course from EDUC 305, 308, 310, 311, 312, or 418 OR EQUIVALENT